isatyamks/shl/README.md

 ### Starting the Server

+**Prerequisites**: Ensure Ollama is running with the llama3 model available (see Installation section).

 ```bash
 uvicorn app:app --host 0.0.0.0 --port 8000
 ```

 The API will be available at `http://localhost:8000`

+**Troubleshooting**: If you encounter errors related to Ollama:
+- Verify Ollama is running: `ollama list`
+- Ensure llama3 model is installed: `ollama pull llama3`
+- Check Ollama service is accessible at `http://localhost:11434`

 ### Endpoints